MyNamesLex/Small-Unity-Tech-Demos/README.md

 ### Procedural-Generation

-I wanted to try out procedural generation so I followed a Brackeys Tutorial and made this
+I wanted to try out procedural generation so I followed a Brackeys Tutorial and made this, I used the terrain component to geenrate the terrain and an offset command to give it a wave sort of look to it.
+Then i used perlin noise to generate a heightmap with the given width, height and scale of how large i want the map to be

 ### Mesh-Generation